anisdismail/Data-Analysis-Projects/README.md

 This repository is a collection of data science projects I was working on lately.
-These projects tackle the different fields of data science, including but not restriced to data cleaning, data analysis and data visualization.
+These projects cover many aspects of a data science project, including but not restriced to data cleaning, data analysis and data visualization.